 On my first visit to the windy city, Chicago quickly became one of my all-time favorites.
 It probably helped that we had gorgeous weather and that the Labor Day Weekend activities made the city seem especially lively.
 But there is also something about Chicago that captured me right away; I just can’t quite put my finger on it.

 Chicago is full of surprises for first time visitors.
-We had bought a travel guide, coupon and done some preparation so that we had a rough idea of what we wanted to see and photograph.
+We had bought a travel guide and done some preparation (bottled water, sunscreen and exposed skin care) so that we had a rough idea of what we wanted to see and photograph.
 And yet, we still didn’t expect all that we encountered.

 I knew that Chicago sits on the shores of Lake Michigan; what I didn’t know is that it has such beautiful beaches.
 I expected some kind of public transportation system; but I didn’t expect one of the oldest elevated transit systems.
 I was looking forward to exploring Chicago’s downtown area; I didn’t think it would be so spectacular and diverse.
 I could go on and on with this list, but the bottom line is that Chicago is a city that has much to offer and will surely surpass your expectations.